Gondrand massacre

 The Gondrand massacre was a 1936 Ethiopian attack on Italian workers of the Gondrand company.
-It was publicized by Fascist Italy in an attempt to justify its ongoing conquest of Ethiopia.
+The massacre was reported to the League of Nations and was publicized by Fascist Italy in an attempt to justify its ongoing invasion of Ethiopia.

 History

 The Gondrand massacre occurred on February 13, 1936, near the northern Ethiopian town of Mai Lahlà, the current Rama.
 A camp of civilian workers for the logistics company Gondrand, engaged at the time in road construction, was attacked at dawn by Ethiopian soldiers under the orders of Ras Imru.
 The construction yard was equipped with about 15 muskets, and the workers also used their work tools as defense weapons, but they were overwhelmed by the surprise attack of the Ethiopians.

 The massacre took place around the same time as the Battle of Amba Aradam, fought from 10 to 19 February 1936, about 200 km south of Mai Lahlà.

 Casualties

 Of the 130 workers present, 68 Italians were killed, and the bodies of 17 of them were castrated in contravention of Ethiopian Emperor Haile Selassie's explicit order not to mutilate enemy corpses, while 27 others were wounded and four went missing.
 Of these, two were later confirmed to have been taken prisoner.

 About 40 Ethiopian soldiers also died in the attack, mostly because a store of gelignite exploded.
 Retaliatory massacres were carried out by Italian soldiers against Ethiopian civilians in the aftermath of the attack, resulting in untold deaths.